-The narration of the poem, in truth, does not overly favor either explanation above the other, but leaves room for both to be treated as simultaneous options.
+The narration of I so liked Spring, in truth, does not overly favor either explanation above the other but leaves room for both to be treated as simultaneous options.
 This could be accomplished by assuming that this “Spring” relationship was, in fact, remarkably significant to the narrator, and that significance makes it such a lingering concept in her mindset that she must pretend as though she is past the relationship to keep up appearances.
-This would mean that “Spring” represents both the meaningful feelings regarding the relationship and a need to act as though she was beyond the relationship though the feelings lingered.
+This would mean that “Spring” represents both the meaningful feelings regarding the relationship and the need to act as though she was beyond the relationship though the feelings lingered.

 The amount of obsession this narrator has with the “you” who is being referenced is clear in the number of times the word “like” is used to describe the situation.
 She “liked Spring,” and this “like” was only named as present “[b]ecasuse [he was] here.”
 She, likewise, only “liked” “thrushes” “[b]ecause it was these [he] so liked to hear.”
 This hints that her obsession with the man in question was so strong that she was willing to alter the things she “liked” to match the things that gave him happiness.
 This stanza is wrapped up with the notion that she “so liked” this “you” she is referring to.